AV4TAr/sheti/README.md

 # Show me the isse

 The prupose of this app is to publish issues from different repositories in hipchat rooms.
+Its a cli app that will connect to repos, get the issues, process them and publish them in hipchat rooms.

 ## Problem